nileshhshinde29/myNotes/notes/Vue /chits.md

 **2. How does Vue.js differ from other frameworks like React and Angular?**

-lightweight compared to Angular, easier to learn and use. simpler syntax.
+-lightweight compared to Angular,
+-easier to learn and use.
+-simpler syntax.

-**0. What is the Vue instance?** is the root of a Vue application.
+**0. What is the Vue instance?**
+-is the root of a Vue application.
-It serves as the entry point for a Vue component.
+-It serves as the entry point for a Vue component.